-Eliza Garth recorded them at Dreamflower Studio in 2015.
-They are available on her solo CD, Tour de Force, on Albany Records in March 2018.
-Available from Amazon.
+Eliza Garth recorded them at Dreamflower Studio.
+They are available on her solo CD, Tour de Force, on Albany Records and from Amazon.